 Ghazi Mustafa Kemal Ataturk, the founder of Turkish Republic, attempted to achieve deep-rooted revolutionary movements in all areas to take the society to the level of contemporary civilizations after the declarion of the Republic.
-It seems that Atatürk, who set out to create intellectual and cultural bases that would ensure the continuity of great historical transformation, also gave importance to the study of “national history” and “national language” in accordance with the ideology of the new state.
+It seems that Atatürk, who set out to create intellectual and cultural bases that would ensure the continuity of great historical transformation, also gave importance to the study of “national history” and “national language” in accordance with the ideology of the new national state.
 Despite the difficult conditions of the Second World War, the Institute of Turkish Revolution History, which started to work in line with these aims, started to collect a large number of archival documents, books and articles related to the history of the Republic and laid the foundations of libraries and archives that it owns today

 In addition to the objectives set in its foundation, the Institute of Turkish Revolution History, in the direction of the new status determined in 1982, has been performing as the coordinator of the Atatürk Principles and Revolution History course, which is one of the common compulsory courses taught at the undergraduate level in Ankara University, and carrying out master’s and phd programs.
-The aim of the post-graduate education which is carried out in the Department of Atatürk Principles and Revolution History, a branch of the Turkish Revolution History Institute, is to provide the students with the ability of accessing, evaluating and interpreting the information by doing scientific research.
-The aim of the PhD program is to get the students to learn how to carry out independent research, to interpret the scientific events by reviewing them with a broad and deep perspective and help them gain the ability to apply scientific methods to reach new syntheses
+The aim of the post-graduate education which is carried out in the Department of Atatürk Principles and Revolution History, a branch of the Turkish Revolution History Institute, is to provide the students with the ability of accessing, evaluating and interpreting the information by conducting scientific research.
+The aim of the PhD program is to get students to learn how to carry out independent research, to interpret the scientific events by reviewing them with a broad and deep perspective and to help them gain the ability to apply scientific methods to reach new syntheses.